Lamden/lamden_block_service/README.md

+## VERSION 2.0 will not work with a version 1 Lamden network.
+Use the previuous version to v2 for an old Lamden network.

 # Lamden Block Service
 A nodejs application for syncing and serving the Lamden Blockchain to a local app.
 This application serves as starting point to be able to build an app on Lamden that requires easy access to current state and realtime updates.